souzafp/memory-game/README.md

 # memory-game
 This app is being developed in Swift/SwiftUI.

-This material is part of Stanford University's "S193p - Developing Apps for iOS" course with lectures by Paul Hegarty.
-Classes are free on Youtube. https://cs193p.sites.stanford.edu/
+This app is being developed according to my study in the course "S193p - Developing Apps for iOS" at Stanford University, with lectures by Paul Hegarty.
+The lectures are free on Youtube. https://cs193p.sites.stanford.edu/